modware-org/docs/README.md

 ## Benefits

++ low entry threshold for learning / understanding these standards
 + such many opensource projects, we share open ideas with wide spectrum of usage
 + our goals are on technical sides, the rule is: better high technical level than high level of monetizing
 + that the reason, why we don't care about fast earaning money, but fast creating usage solutions on wide spectrum.